BearWare/TeamTalk5Setup/Manual/userinterface.md

       with *user-right*
       [User can create/modify all channels](@ref useraccountsdlg) can delete a channel.

+- **Banned Users From Channel**
+    - List the users who are currently banned from joining the selected channel.
+Only users who are [channel operators](@ref createchandlg) or have a user account with the ability to [ban](@ref useraccountsdlg) people are able to remove banned users.

 - **Stream Media File to Channel**
     - A [dialog](@ref streammediadlg) will pop up where it's possible to